 This Funding Impact Statement sets out the sources of operational and capital funding Council will use to fund its activities over the 2023/24 financial year, and how these funds will be applied.
-These funding sources were developed from an analysis of the Council activities and funding requirements which is set out in the Revenue and Financing Policy in the 2021-31 Long Term Plan, and updated in the 2022/23 Annual Plan.
+These funding sources were developed from an analysis of the Council activities and funding requirements which is set out in the Revenue and Financing Policy in the 2021-31 Long Term Plan.

-Changes between the LTP and the 2023/24 Annual Plan are explained in the Financial Overview.
+Changes between the LTP and the Draft 2023/24 Annual Plan are explained in the Financial Overview.